douglas-pires/color-palette-generator/README.md

 ## Hey there!

-I've recently wrote an opensource tool to get my life easier as a front-end developer.
-It's called heyho.io and you can find its repository here.
+I've recently created an opensource tool to get my life easier as a front-end developer.
+It's called heyho.io and you can find its repository [here](https://github.com/heyhoio/heyho).

-I built it on top of Nuxt + Vuetify and it is a sum of several basic stuff that you can find everywhere, but I decided to put them all in one place.
+I built it on top of Nuxt + Vuetify and it is a sum of several basic stuff that you can find everywhere on internet, but I decided to put them all in one place.

-Since it's a simple project, I'm starting a series of posts where I'd like to share some experiences/code samples for each tool that was built there.
+Since it's a bunch simple projects, I'm starting a series of posts where I'd like to share some experiences/code samples for each tool that was built there.

 The first tool I will share here is the Palette Picker and Generator.

 ### Motivation

-The main motivation to create this component is that I wanted a tool to pick my favorite colors when developing faster, if not, randomize some nice color palette, not demanding do an extensive search for it over and over.
+The main motivation to create this component is that because I wanted a tool to pick my favorite colors when developing faster, if not, randomize some nice color palette, not demanding do an extensive search for it over and over.

 ### Why NUXT?

-Nuxt is an outstanding tool, developed on top of Vue, it creates universal apps (apps that can execute both on the client and the server side) easier.
-Nuxt still gives us methods like asyncData and provides access to the properties like isClient or isServer.
-Nuxt has several awesome tooling so the development process is extremely enjoyable.
+[Nuxt](https://nuxtjs.org/) is an outstanding tool, developed on top of [Vue](https://vuejs.org/), it creates universal apps (apps that can execute both on the client and the server side) easier.
+Nuxt still gives us methods like [asyncData](https://nuxtjs.org/api/#the-asyncdata-method) and provides access to the properties like [isClient or isServer](https://nuxtjs.org/api/configuration-build/#extend).
+Nuxt has several awesome tooling, so the development process itself is extremely enjoyable.

-And since the project's objective itself is to be SEO friendly, Nuxt is more than enough to achieve that.
+And since the project's objective itself is to be `SEO` friendly, Nuxt is more than enough to achieve that.

 ### Pre-requisites